freddiehaddad/oxidized/docs/ARCHITECTURE_QUICKSTART.md

 - Event-driven runtime: background threads send typed events; the main loop reacts and renders.
 - UI renders a snapshot (EditorRenderState) and uses cached per-line highlights.
 - Async syntax highlighting runs off-thread, prioritized, versioned, and cached via a small LRU.
+- Visual selection is anchor-oriented: `Selection.start` is the anchor and is not always ordered before `end`.
+Helpers derive ordered spans; this preserves direction for motions.

 ## Event-driven threads and event bus